Toxicity Evaluation of copper oxide nanoparticles

 Toxicity in Freshwater Organisms

 CuO NPs pose significant ecological risks to freshwater organisms.
 For example, the Neotropical species Ceriodaphnia silvestrii and Hyphessobrycon eques showed decreased reproduction, feeding inhibition, and increased ROS generation when exposed to CuO NPs.
-The toxicity was primarily induced by the nanoparticles rather than the released copper ions.
+The toxicity was primarily induced by the nanoparticles rather than the released copper ions9.

 Phytotoxicity in Soybean Plants

 In soil-grown soybean plants, CuO NPs caused particle size- and concentration-dependent toxicity, affecting seed yield and antioxidant defense systems.
-Smaller nanoparticles (25 nm) were more toxic than larger ones (50 nm and 250 nm), indicating a size-dependent toxicity mechanism.
+Smaller nanoparticles (25 nm) were more toxic than larger ones (50 nm and 250 nm), indicating a size-dependent toxicity mechanism10.

 Conclusion